sthagen/tallipoika/docs/usage.md

     1.25 ± 0.02 times faster than tallipoika json-iterator_test-data_sha1-0bce3798_large-file.json -s \
                                     -o json-iterator_test-data_sha1-0bce3798_large-file.serialized.json
 ```

+**Note**: The only difference between the two transforms being that serialization does maintain the order of the incoming keys while canonicalization sorts the keys.
+This does not mean that there is no cost in ordering in the former case, as it may be more costly to maintain the incoming order on output than to allow sorting on output.
+Just some plausibility thinking, no real facts, as I did not bother to look at the different implementations from the underlying implementation in use (on that machine).

 Comparing the above timings with the following (using stdin and stdout IO mechanisms instead of file paths) yields no surprises though: